romanegloo/romanegloo.github.io/_posts/2019-11-01-word-embeddings.md

 #### Multi-Head Attention
 A multi-head attention layer reads in a sequence of words and computes how relevant each token is to the given sequence.
-We have three concepts to interpret the information in different aspects; *query*, *key*, and *value*.
+We have concepts for the information to be interpreted in three different aspects; *query*, *key*, and *value*.
 Intuitively, the *query (Q)* represents the information we are looking for, the *key (K)* represents the information for computing the relevancy to other words, and the *value (V)* represents the actual value of the input sequence.

-The relevancy between tokens are calculated by the dot product between $Q$ and $K$.
+The relevancy between tokens are calculated by the dot product between $Q$ and $K$ vectors.
 In fact, this should be interpreted as the similarity between two vectors, which is used as the attentions score between two tokens.
-Then, the score is divided by the squre root of the dimension of the key vector for having more stable gradient.
+Then, the score is divided by the squre root of the dimension of the key vector for gradient stability.
 Applying softmax returns the normalized scores.
-Finally, the actual value $(V)$ of the input sequence is then weighted by the normalized score.
+Finally, the actual value $(V)$ of the input sequence is weighted by the attention score.
 Formally, this entire procedure can be defined as below:

 $$